UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

 14. On the *Ready to Complete* page, review your settings and then click **Finish** to start the deployment.

+    This creates a vApp with a shell VM.

 15. After the VM has been deployed, right-click it and select **Power On**, then use the popout console to go through the setup procedure.

 16. When your VM is ready, install your preferred operating system.